amir-saadat/BDpack/README.md

 ```
 with x replaced by the number of processes.

-3- A sample form of `input.dat` is provided in `projs` directory.
+3- A sample form of `input.dat` is provided in `projects` directory.
 The parameters are specified with their names followed by a separator `:` and their values:
 ```bash
 driver        : dilute_bs
 #---------------------------------------